near/nearcore/CONTRIBUTING.md

 ## After the PR is submitted

 1. We have a CI process configured to run various tests on each PR.
-All tests need to pass before your PR can be merged.
+All tests need to pass before a PR can be merged.
-2. When all the comments from the reviewer(s) have been addressed, they should approve the PR enabling you to merge it.
+2. When all the comments from the reviewer(s) have been addressed, they should approve the PR allowing a PR to be merged.
-3. You can use the `S-automerge` label to instruct Github to put the PR in the merge queue with other approved PRs so you do not have to manually look for a window to merge it.
+3. An approved PR can be merged by adding the `S-automerge` label to it.
+The label can be added by the author if they have the appropriate access or by a reviewer otherwise.
+PR authors can also apply label immediately after filing a
+PR: removing an additional round-trip after PR is approved.

 ## Code review process